The City and County of Bristol Bowling Association

 1999 Avon & Somerset Constabulary B.C. left the association green closed.

 2000.
-Cabot B.C. green closed by the council, of the two clubs playing there:-
+Cabot B.C. green which was laid in 1924, was closed by the council, of the two clubs playing there:-

 Cabot B.C. shared Bristol St. George B.C.'s green,